vclabs/linky/README.md

 Currently, this method of extracting data from LinkedIn is limited to 1000 users at a time.
 So, Linky's HTML output has a small table at the bottom of the page which calculates the top 5 most common occupations that occur.
 This way, if the company has a weird naming scheme for devs, then Linky should be able to spot it and report it back.
 With these new found data points, the `--keywords` flag can be used to attempt to filter the output.

 ***
+Note
+====
+This is no longer maintained.
+Afaik, the validation method via o365 has been patched.
+I also removed the blog post a while ago detailing this, so the `cookie.txt` referenced in this README is the `li_at` cookie on LinkedIn.

+***

 Installing
 ==========